EvandroJRSilva/VDBC/README.md

 # VDBC

-Voronoi Diagram Based Classifier (VDBC) is a Prototype Generation classification model based on Chang W* algorithm [1].
-It tries to dynamically create regions through the sample space, assigning to each cell a respective class.
-The seeds are created as follows.
-For each training instance its nearest neighbor is found.
-A class verification is executed.
-If the neighbor is from the same class a seed (or centroid) is created between them.
-Otherwise the current instance becomes the seed.
-However, if the neighbor is a seed, an action will be performed only if the seed belongs to a different class.
-In this case the current instance also becomes a seed.

-All seeds are automatically assigned to the training sample class.
-After the training phase, the sample space is found to be divided into several cells, each one assigned to a different class.
-With the diagram constructed the testing phase begins.
-In the testing phase, for each unknown instance its nearest neighbor, i.e., the nearest seed is found.
-The unknown instance is classified accordingly to the nearest seed.
+Generalized Fisher Index (GFI) Modification is the third modification related in [1].
+For each pair of classes its GFI value is calculated.
+This value indicates how close are the classes, therefore it also indicates a possible existence of border overlapping.
+All pairs in which GFI value is less than 0.15 are selected.
+Synthetic instances are created between the selected pairs of classes.
+After this oversampling procedure VDBC works as the original version.

 **Related article**

-Evandro J.R.
+[1] Evandro J.R.
 Silva and Cleber Zanchettin.
 "A Voronoi Diagram Based Classifier for Multiclass Imbalanced Data Sets". *2016 5th Brazilian Conference on Intelligent Systems (BRACIS)*, pp. 109 - 114, 2016.

-[1] Chin-Liang Chang.
-"Finding Prototypes For Nearest Neighbor Classifiers". *IEEE Transactions on Computers*, vol. C-23, no. 11, pp. 1179 - 1184, 1974.